 Linda used to be a US rated athlete volleyball player in California.
 She once lead a very active life with sport and also raising two children together with her husband.
 Until suddenly one day her life was changed forever by a disabling illness.
 She had surgery for her spinal stenosis in her neck, but her life was never to be the same again.
 She was also struck with chronic EBV mono virus and later got the diagnoses Chronic Fatigue Syndrome (CFS) and Fibromyalgia (FMS).
 After some years she lead a life constantly battling pain, fever and fatigue.
 She finally had to stop playing volleyball and her life activities became gradually more limited.
 Linda found herself living with a disabling, but invisible disease.
 It was hard for other people to understand.
 She still looked the same.

-Mosken was an active cross country skier in Norway and a lawyer for the Norwegian Government for many years.
+Mosken used to be an active cross country skier in Norway and a lawyer for the Norwegian Government for many years.
 She also lived an active life until she was struck with disabling chronic pain.
 She successfully battled the limitations for many years, but finally had to give in and became bedridden because of persistant backpain.
 No hospitals or doctors in Norway were able to help her.
 Mosken had to stop working as a lawyer and stayed home with her two children.
 Her life became more and more isolated and miserable.
 She was not able to participate in any activities and was totally dependant on her husband for help.
 Until one day a handy man built her a computer stand over her bed.
 A lap top connected to the Internet opened a new window for her to join the world again.
 Read how she and many others use their computer even they are bedridden or having reduced ability to sit.
 If you are housebound or bedridden, a computer can be your lifeline.

-Linda and Mosken “met” through an online support group and started conversing with each other whenever the different timezones allowed.
+Linda and Mosken got to know each other through an online support group and started conversing whenever the different timezones allowed.
 After a while they had seen enough of the ugliness that the Internet can offer.
 Spammers, hackers and people wanting to flame, disrupt and upset other people rather than support and discuss.
 One of their teenagers explained there is only one way of having a "safe place" on the Internet; You have to build and run the site yourself.
 They decided to create a non profit online community for people living with chronic pain.
 Linda travelled to the other side of the Earth to finally meet Mosken.
 She barely survived the trip by the help of pillows and lots of rest afterwards.
 The meeting was above any doubt, a great success.
 They shared their visions and dreams and were determined to make their online support group a place for people from all over the world to meet, share information and research, and battle their disease and pain.

 A lot of hard work was done the next six months.
 Mosken using her organization skills as a lawyer and Linda her determination as an athlete.
 They got valuable support and help from other people that volunteered.
 Slowly the online Support group Friends International became a reality in 2001.